401(k) Plan Fix-It Guide - 401(k) Plan - Overview

 2. ADP safe harbor matching contributions: Matching contributions made for an employee for satisfying the safe harbor requirement under IRC Section 401(k)(12) should, for each level of an employee’s deferral, be at least:

 - 100% of elective contributions that do not exceed 3% of compensation, plus

 - 50% of elective contributions between 3% and 5% of compensation.

 In a QACA, the ADP safe harbor matching contribution made for an employee should, for each level of an employee’s deferral, be at least:

 - 100% of elective contributions that do not exceed 1% of compensation, plus

 - 50% of elective contributions between 1% and 6% of compensation.

 3. Vesting of employer contributions made to satisfy the ADP safe harbor requirement: In a plan designed to satisfy the requirements of IRC Section 401(k)(12), employees must be fully vested in ADP safe harbor contributions made for them.

 In a QACA, the plan could require that employees complete two years of vesting service before they can be vested in the ADP safe harbor contributions.

-Employers sponsoring safe harbor 401(k) plans must also provide each eligible employee with written notice of the employee's rights and obligations under the plan and the notice must describe the safe harbor method used, how eligible employees make elections, and any other plans involved.
+Employers sponsoring safe harbor 401(k) plans must also provide each eligible employee with written notice of the employee's rights and obligations under the plan.
+This notice must describe the safe harbor method used, how eligible employees make elections, and any other plans involved.